A Pulsar-native IDE provider package for TypeScript and JavaScript

 pulsar-ide-typescript-alpha

-An attempt to write a non-invasive IDE provider for TypeScript and JavaScript.
+An IDE provider package for TypeScript and JavaScript.

 IMPORTANT: New setting for v0.1.0 and above